 Tutoring is available throughout the semester, but early tutor requests provide the best opportunity for assistance.
 Professors will be notified when a student receives a tutor in their course.
 (The Tutor Program Coordinator must be contacted if a student does not want the Professor notified.)

 Undergraduate students can request a peer tutor, if available, for weekly one-hour sessions (up to seven (7) hours per semester).
 Students MUST be registered in the course for which they request tutoring.

-If the request for a tutor is approved during the interview, ACCESS will notify the tutee of the tutor assignment through campus mail within three (3) working days after the interview.
+ACCESS will notify the tutee of the tutor assignment through campus mail within three (3) working days after the forms are received.
 The assignment letter will give the tutor’s name, phone number and email address.
 The tutor will contact the tutee within two (2) days to set up a tutoring session.
 If a tutor is not readily available, the tutee will receive an email regarding the progress of the search.

 Tutor Program Coordinator: